Tsuruoka: Heritage and creativity

-Peas
+Beans

 Tsuruoka is known for dadacha-mame (だだちゃ豆), a species of soybean, which have been called "the king of edamame"; they are also used for other products such as nattō and in manjū.
-There are two theories as to the origin of the name: one is that it derives from dadacha, the Shonai dialectical word for "father" – gagacha is the dialectical word for "mother", while the other is that the beans came from Date, Fukushima, and were originally called Date-no-chamame, which became Date-chamame and then Dadacha-mame.
+There are two theories as to the origin of the name: one is that it derives from dadacha, the Shonai dialect word for "father" – gagacha is the dialectical word for "mother", while the other is that the beans came from Date, Fukushima, and were originally called Date-no-chamame, which became Date-chamame and then Dadacha-mame.

-Dadachamame are used in any kind of meal: sweet, salty, spicy, bitter, sour, just boiled, crushed, grilled, and in sauces.
+Dadachamame are served in many ways: sweet, salty, spicy, bitter, sour, just boiled, crushed, grilled, and in sauces.

 Dadakko (だだっ子), are small cakes which contain a sweet dadachamame paste.
 Dadappai (だだっパイ) are small dadachamame pasted inside a puff pastry.
-There are also dadachamame flavored ice creams, cookies, biscuits, creams.
+There are also dadachamame flavored ice creams, cookies, biscuits, and creams.

 Seafood

-Tsuruoka and the whole region of Shônai benefit from a large variety of fishes and sea food coming from the Sea of Japan.
-Among all the local sea foods you can find in Tsuruoka, there are: Cherry salmon, Japanese seabream, blue crab, littlemouth flounder, flatfish, black rockfish, tonguefish, flying squid, oyster, sea robin, sandfish, Japanese codfish, and others.
-The huge variety of fresh local fishes and seafood in Tsuruoka had contributed to the local sushi shops' good reputation, but it has also helped constitute a very particular kind of "family gastronomy", where fishes hold a very important place.
+Tsuruoka and the whole region of Shônai benefit from a variety of fishes and seafood coming from the Sea of Japan.
+Among all the local seafoods are: Cherry salmon, Japanese seabream, blue crab, littlemouth flounder, flatfish, black rockfish, tonguefish, flying squid, oyster, sea robin, sandfish, Japanese codfish, and others.
+The variety of fresh local fish and seafood in Tsuruoka had contributed to the local sushi shops' reputation, but it has also helped constitute a particular kind of "family gastronomy," where fish hold an important place.

 Rice

-The rice cultivated in Tsuruoka and more generally in Shonai region has been recognized for its strong umami taste.
-In 2010, searchers from Keiô University's Institute for Advanced Biosciences 慶應義塾大学先端生命科学研究所 have proven Tsuyahime local rice brand contained 1.5x more umami taste than the common other brands of rice thanks to the studies of metabolomes.
+The rice cultivated in Tsuruoka and more generally in the Shonai region has been recognized for its strong umami taste.
+In 2010, researchers from Keiô University's Institute for Advanced Biosciences 慶應義塾大学先端生命科学研究所 demonstrated that Tsuyahime, the local rice variety, contained 1.5x more umami taste than the common other variety of rice thanks to the studies of metabolomes.

 Arts and crafts

-The city is literally surrounded by plains, forests and mountains.
-Thus, wood and grass were largely used in all kinds of crafts.
+The city is surrounded by plains, forests and mountains.
+Thus, wood and grass were widely used in all kinds of crafts.
 As for architecture, thatch-roofed houses (kayabukiyane かやぶき屋根) are one of the symbols of the city.
-Some of them remained in good condition through centuries now as for example Tasôminka 多層民家 (the several-layered house), a traditional farmer house from Meiji period, and the house in Chidô Museum 致道博物館.
+Some of them remained in good condition through centuries now, as for example, the Tasôminka 多層民家 (the many-layered house), a traditional farm house from the Meiji period, and the house on display at the Chidô Museum 致道博物館.

-Concerning clothing, shinaori しな織り, is a traditional weaving style from tree bark that is still performed these days.
+Concerning clothing, shinaori しな織り, is a traditional weaving style from tree bark that is still practiced these days.
 The items created with this solid and firm thread are very resistant and waterproof.